José Segundo Decoud: Political life

 Months before the war was over, and with the chief Brazilian diplomat Silva Paranhos' approval, the new Paraguayan politics began to form.
 On 26 June 1869, the Club del Pueblo was created with Decoud as a secretary.
 The club was a liberal political organization that mostly congregated former members of the Paraguayan Legion and other dissenters to the López regime.
 Already considered influential for his work in civic, social, and political activities of postwar, Decoud was elected to be a member the constitutional assembly that created the 1870 Constitution, and in 1871 was made minister of Foreign Affairs for Cirilo Rivarola's government, having previously been Rivarola's secretary while the latter served as triumvir.
 His father Juan Francisco had been considered for the role of triumvir, but the Brazilian authorities distrusted the Decoud family and named Rivarola in his stead.

 Afterwards, as Paraguayan politics took a violent turn, Decoud temporarily withdrew from government duties to focus on his career as a journalist, and returned only in 1878 as minister for the Candido Bareiro government.
 The 1880s were the years in which he was most active and had the greatest impact upon Paraguayan politics.
-One of his most important feats was achieved in 1885, when he went to London as an extraordinary envoy and managed to renegotiate Paraguay's debt from a little short of 3 million pounds sterling to 850 thousand, though the country had to cede 8,700 km^{2} of land to the bondholders in exchange.
+In 1883, as chancellor, he signed the Decoud-Kubly agreement with Uruguay, where Uruguay forgave any war debts Paraguay might have with them.
+In 1885, he went to London as an extraordinary envoy and managed to renegotiate Paraguay's debt from a little short of 3 million pounds sterling to 850 thousand, though the country had to cede 8,700 km^{2} of land to the bondholders in exchange.
 As a diplomat, he also represented Paraguay as ambassador to the Empire of Brazil and to the Uruguayan government.
 Besides this, he was a co-founder of the Colorado Party in 1887, alongside ex-president Bernardino Caballero and others, contributing a number of years as a leading ideologue.
 The foundation of the country's first university, the Universidad Nacional de Asunción, was in good part motivated by him as well.
 In addition, he was a mason.